grexor/teachingDocker/README.md

 https://github.com/grexor/teachingDocker

-I would kindly ask you to check the Dockerfile in this repository (https://github.com/grexor/teachingDocker/blob/main/Dockerfile).
+Would kindly ask you to check the Dockerfile in this repository (https://github.com/grexor/teachingDocker/blob/main/Dockerfile).

-I edited the file to add the user “student”, install R, some R libraries, salmon etc. However we would need to edit this further to install all BIO 609/610/634 required software.
+The current version adds the user “student”, installs R, some R libraries, salmon etc.

+***Now we would need to edit the Dockerfile further to install all BIO 609/610/634 required software.***

 Using this Docker image is now super easy.